Basic Training for Alexander technique and other somatic practitioners in Best Practices when working with clients living with Parkinson’s disease

 In French

-After beginning by using these recordings, you will follow up your training by meeting for an additional 3 hours with the instructor live via Zoom so that all participants have the opportunity to share their own perspectives and insights, have a chance to ask the instructor any questions after having absorbed the training information, and learn more about how to support people living with Parkinson’s and their families in your community.
+After viewing these recordings, you will follow up your training by meeting for an additional 4 hours with the instructor live via Zoom so that all participants have the opportunity to share their own perspectives and insights, have a chance to ask the instructor any questions after having absorbed the training information, and learn more about how to support people living with Parkinson’s and their families in your community.

 Did you know that:

-• Parkinson’s is now considered to be the most complex human disease?
+Parkinson’s is now considered to be one of the most complex human disease?

-• Parkinson’s is severely disabling in many parts of the world because of late diagnosis and poor treatment?
+Parkinson’s is severely disabling in many parts of the world because of late diagnosis, poor treatment, and harsh social stigma targetting people living with this disease?

-• Many people living with Parkinson’s lack trustworthy self management, lifestyle, and disease education due to false information and “cure” scams, social stigmas?
+Many people living with Parkinson’s lack trustworthy self management and lifestyle education due to false information, “cure” scams, and social stigma?

-• Many countries don’t have exercise and other multidisciplinary programs for people living with Parkinson’s that can them help prevent the progression of this disabling disease?
+Many countries don’t have available exercise and other programs for people living with Parkinson’s that can them help prevent the progression of this disabling disease?

 Resources include: